gamingumar/nextjs/README.md

 # nextjs
-next.js react server side rendering app
+next.js is a framework to render react on server side

-### NEXT.JS
+### Functionality in this App

 - navigating between pages
 - using shared components